Meet Our Team

 Steven Savage has executive experience in chemical, construction equipment, energy, and medical device business sectors.
 His career has spanned global cross-functional roles including, President & CEO, COO, CFO & Senior Vice President with private and publicly traded companies.
 He recently served as President & CEO of ELC consulting firm and brings previous experiences from Unitron, GE, Smith & Nephew, ABB, Case Corporation, and Monsanto.
 Steven has led organizations in Europe, MEA, South America, Japan, Canada, and the United States.
 His passion is operational excellence and sustained revenue and profitability growth.

 Multiple roles provide Steven with a wealth of knowledge regarding operations, sales, marketing, construction projects, and business development.
 He brings key executive skills from global cross-cultural environments.

 Chief Commercial Officer

-A commercial leader within start-up through Fortune 50 companies both public and private; creating growth throughout the business life cycle with extensive global depth.
+Chris is a commercial leader within startup through Fortune 50 companies both public and private, creating growth throughout the business life cycle with extensive global depth.
 Emphasis on the novel, disruptive, emerging, and high-performance solutions grown to standard-of-care adoption.
 22 years of healthcare commercial leadership, sales, marketing, and business operations experience within the medical device, acute-healthcare AI SaaS, and medical imaging.